Blossomswilts/note-taker/README.md

 To have this application on your own system, `git clone` the repository and set it up in your local system.
 Ex (Vs Code).
 You will need to run `npm install` which will install the following package dependencies;
 * `express` : this will be what runs the server, and allows the user to view the application in their browser.
-* `fs` : this will be what writes the actual README.md file.

 ## Usage
 In order to run the program, after obtaining all of the dependencies you will need to run;